chainreactionmfg/cara/docs/differentiations.md

 This works in this schema because by passing an interface to a client, permission to use that interface is implicitly granted.
 No further authentication is necessary and the client can use any interfaces received.

+## From pycapnp

+While the schema definition layer is exactly the same as with `pycapnp`, cara is agnostic as to the serialization and networking layer.
+This allows you to use whatever layers your project already uses, as well as experiment with others.
+The driving force behind cara was to use the best of every layer and not let any one layer dictate the others.
+With cara, you can do anything you wish.

+The one thing it doesn't support at the moment is zero-copy (de)serialization that pycapnp does.
+However, if your application needs zero-copy for speed, then you're not likely to be using Python anyway.
+However, zeromq and msgpack both have zero-copy solutions it their C++ implementations, getting you pretty close to capnp's claimed 0us times, without enforcing its ideas on how you allocate, set, and get your data.